This page contains a list of most often requested municipal By-law.

-When it is not raining, manual watering of a vegetable garden, garden, flower box, planter, flowerbed border, tree or shrub is always permitted.
+When it is not raining, manual watering of a vegetable garden, garden, flower box, planter, flowerbed border, tree or shrub is always permitted, except on mondays.

 It is prohibited to use watering equipment in such a way that water flows into the street or onto neighbouring properties.

 The information on this page does not replace the official regulations of the Municipality of Chelsea.
 In the event of any discrepancy between the official text and the information published on the website, the official text shall always prevail.